Macrometacorp/docs/docs/search/views/index.md

 ## Concepts

-A View represents all documents available in a specified set of source collections.
-Each View is an abstraction of some transformation applied to documents in the collections.
-The type of transformation is specific to the View implementation and can be as simple as an identity transformation.
+A search view represents all documents available in a specified set of source collections.
+Each search view is an abstraction of some transformation applied to documents in the collections.
+The type of transformation is specific to the search view implementation and can be as simple as an identity transformation.

 A search view combines Boolean and generalized ranking retrieval and ranks each Boolean-approved document.
 For ranking text retrieval, we use the Vector Space Model (VSM) which uses documents and queries to represent vectors in a space formed by the _terms_ of the query.
 A term can include single words, keywords, and phrases.
 You can use [Analyzers](#analyzers) to boost value analysis with tokenization.